pact-foundation/pact.io/best_practices/provider/handling_auth.md

 The authentication and authorization services could be stubbed to accept/deny previously agreed upon hardcoded credentials.

+## 3. Set up users with matching credentials using provider states

+Use pre-agreed upon credentials and set up the correct data so that authentication and authorization pass.
+It is best to use this only if your user data is internal to your service.
+External authentication providers should be stubbed.

-## 3. Modify the request to use real credentials
+## 4. Modify the request to use real credentials

 Most Pact implementations allow some method of modifying the request before it is replayed (eg. the Pact-JVM request filter, or Ruby Rack middleware).
 If this is not possible, you could provide your own middleware or proxy during verification.

-## 4. Use a really really long lived token
+## 5. Use a really really long lived token

 This is not ideal, but may be the best option for you.